Objectives

 Creating Replication User

-In the first step, we will be creating a user with replication role which will be used by standby node.
+In this step, we will be creating a user with a replication role that will be used by the standby node.

-to check if the user was created successfully
+create user repuser replication;Run \du+ to check if the user was created successfully.

 Exit the shell.